NetBarrier X4

-Netbarrier X4 is a discontinued version of the Intego Netbarrier line of its firewall for OS X. It features a cookie cleaner, a browser history cleaner, internet traffic statistic, an Internet bandwidth meter, cookie filters and information hiding.
-The firewall is customizable, with already configured options: "No Restrictions", "No Network", "Client (Local Server)", "Server Only", "Client Only", and "Customized".
-The "Customized" option allows flexible firewall configuration.
+Netbarrier X4 is a discontinued version of the Intego Netbarrier line of its firewall for OS X. It featured a cookie cleaner, a browser history cleaner, internet traffic statistic, an Internet bandwidth meter, cookie filters and information hiding.
+The firewall was customizable, with already configured options: "No Restrictions", "No Network", "Client (Local Server)", "Server Only", "Client Only", and "Customized".
+The "Customized" option allowed flexible firewall configuration.

-NetBarrier's features have been integrated into VirusBarrier X6, and it is no longer sold as a standalone product.
+NetBarrier's features were integrated into VirusBarrier X6, and it is no longer sold as a standalone product.